Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 Your surgeon will talk to you about how to prepare for surgery.
 He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
 He or she will tell you what medicines to take or not take on the day of your surgery.

 What will happen during surgery?

-Your surgeon will make a long incision between your ribs from front to back on one side of your chest.
+You will be given general anesthesia to keep you asleep and free from pain during surgery.
+Your surgeon will make an incision from front to back on one side of your chest.
 Your lung will be removed.
-Tubes may be put in your chest during surgery to drain extra fluid after surgery.
-These tubes help your lungs fill with air after surgery.
-Your incision will be closed with wire and stitches or staples and covered with a bandage.
+Tubes may be put in your chest to drain extra blood and fluid.
+Your incision will be closed with stitches or staples and covered with a bandage.

 What are the risks of surgery?

-You may bleed more than expected or get an infection.
+You may bleed more than expected or develop pneumonia.
+You may have trouble breathing.
 You may develop an irregular heartbeat.
 Fluid may build up around your lungs or heart.
+You may have decreased blood flow to your heart.
 You may have trouble breathing.
-You may get a blood clot in your limb.
+You may get a blood clot in your lung.
 This may become life-threatening.